ZertoPublic/Z4K/docs/TaintsandTolerations.md

 **Notes:**
 - Taints and tolerations are not replicated.
-- When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection **before** recovery oeprations take place.
+- When taints and tolerations are in use they must be predefined in pods and nodes for VPG protection **before** recovery oeprations take place.
 - Nodes with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have protected deployments.
 - For more information on Kubernetes taints and tolerations, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)